2026 Fort Worth Stock Show and Rodeo: By the numbers

 One giant Reliant Big Boot

-Since 2019, Reliant Energy has sponsored the FWSSR and there’s a giant cowboy boot to prove it.
+Since 2019, Reliant Energy has sponsored the FWSSR, and there’s a giant cowboy boot to prove it.
 Visitors can document their time at the rodeo with a picture by the 25-ft-tall Reliant Big Boot located on the Simmons Bank Plaza at Dickies Arena.

 No. 1 Hot Ticket event

-VenuesNow recently ranked the Fort Worth Stock Show and Rodeo the world’s No. 1 “Hot Ticket” for venues with a seating capacity between 10,001 and 15,000.
+VenuesNow ranked the Fort Worth Stock Show and Rodeo the world’s No. 1 “Hot Ticket” for venues with a seating capacity between 10,001 and 15,000.